 It's really quite easy!
 There are a few things you will need in order to blind bake pie crusts though.
 You'll need to have some parchment paper, as well as pie weights, and ideally a chilled pie crust.

 Pie weights are little metal or ceramic beads and are easily sourced on Amazon.
-You can buy pie weights here.
-Lacking actual pie weights you can also use rice, raw beans, or dried lentils to weight the pie crust down as it blind bakes.
+Lacking actual pie weights you can also use rice, raw beans, or dried lentils to weigh the pie crust down as it blind bakes.
 Just make sure not to use the beans or rice for eating afterward!
 Just save them and re-use them for blind baking.

 So let's start!